stuarthayhurst/temp-report/README.md

 The system maintains a mail-list and will respond to mail requests.
 Reports include temperature charts and are generated when the temperature moves outside of a defined range or an email is received requesting a report.

 ## Dependencies:
+All required and reccomended packages are automatically installed when running the installer

 - ### Python / Pip
   * Python 3.6+